 Once you consider having storage across the walls, you will need at least eight empty linear feet in each direction in the center of your closet.
 To build a tiny, double-sided closet with cabinets, drawers, or shelves on both sides, you will typically require a room that is at least 12' x 13' in size if you have hanging storage on all four walls.

 The room may be slightly smaller for a single-sided island, but not significantly.
 After all, you still need to leave 36 inches extra for walking and 24 inches across the walls for hanging spaces.
 If your closet space is less than the recommended 12' x 13' and you insist on having a double-sided closet island in the middle, consider making one wall of the closet entirely shelves.
-You can fit the closet island into much less room if the shelving wall is thinner than 24 inches.
+You can fit the walk-in closet system into much less room if the shelving wall is thinner than 24 inches.

 How To Get the Most from Your Island Closet